nus-cs2113-AY2324S1/ip/docs/README.md

 Example: `delete 1`

 ### Exiting the program: `bye`
 Exits the program.
-If the save file `./data/duke.txt` exists, contents of the task list will be written into the save file.
+If the save file `./data/bob.txt` exists, contents of the task list will be written into the save file.
 View [Saving the data](#saving-the-data) for more information on creating the save file.

 ### Saving the data
-If the save file `.\data\duke.txt` exists, items remaining in the task list will be saved in the save file when the app exits, and will be reloaded the next time Duke is launched.
+If the save file `.\data\bob.txt` exists, items remaining in the task list will be saved in the save file when the app exits, and will be reloaded the next time Duke is launched.

 If the save file cannot be found, upon starting up Duke will prepend to the welcome message the following error: "Unable to find file.
 Defaulting to empty list...".